veertuinc/anka-docs/content/en/docs/Anka Build Cloud/Troubleshooting Guides, Logs, and FAQs/guides/anka-build-cloud/controller/vm-stuck-scheduling.md

 ---
-title: "VM Instance is stuck at scheduling state"
+title: "VM Instance is stuck in scheduling state"
-linkTitle: "VM Instance is stuck at scheduling state"
+linkTitle: "VM Instance is stuck in scheduling state"
 weight: 1
-description: >
-  How to troubleshoot situations where VM Instances are stuck at scheduling state.
 ---